isomerpages/moe-ast-moehc/_school-histories/Schools/Yang Zheng Primary School.md

 #### **School History**
 Yangzheng Primary School was established in 1905 by the Chinatown community.
 The school was then known as Yeung Ching School.
 In 1965, the school celebrated its 60th anniversary and the new school building on Club Street was completed.
 In 1970, the school became a co-educational school.
 Students could choose either Chinese or English as their first language.
 Between 1985 and 1987, Yeung Ching School merged with Telok Ayer and Peck Seah primary schools.

 In 1988, the school became a government school and Yeung Ching School was renamed Yangzheng Primary School.
 In the same year, the school moved to its present location at Serangoon Avenue 3.
-From 2005 to 2006, Yangzheng Primary School celebrated its 100th anniversary.
+From 2005 to 2006, Yangzheng Primary School celebrated its 100th anniversary.&nbsp;

 Principals:<br>
 \- Mr Song Mulin (1907–1916)<br>